-Under the ceiling of 70,000 live eggs, 60,750 eggs were allocated to harvest, but only 51,238 live eggs were collected in 2013/2014.
+Under the ceiling of 70,000 live eggs, 68,000 eggs were allocated to harvest, but only 50,022 live eggs were collected in 2014/2015.

-Under the ceilings of 500 hatchlings, 400 juveniles and 500 adults provided in the Management Program, 0 hatchlings and 29 juveniles and 119 adults were harvested in 2013/2014.
-The adults harvested were strongly biased to male (73.5%).
-The average body size of the harvested animals was about 2.1 metres for females and 3.2 metres for males.
-The total number of crocodiles harvested (148) is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data is not yet available.
+Under the ceilings of 500 hatchlings, 400 juveniles and 500 adults provided in the Management Program, 0 hatchlings, 0 juveniles and 61 adults were harvested in 2014/2015.
+The adults harvested were strongly biased to male (85.6%).
+The average body size of the harvested animals was about 2.2 metres for females and 3.7 metres for males.
+The total number of crocodiles harvested (61) is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data is not yet available.

-Eight crocodile farms operated in 2013/2014 in the Northern Territory.
-Farm production data for the period 1 February 2013 to 31 January 2014 is reported here.
-In line with discussion at the annual Crocodile Managers Forum, farm production reporting is limited to stock held, acquisitions and disposals.
+Eight crocodile farms operated in 2014/2015 in the Northern Territory.
+Farm production data for the period 1 February 2014 to 31 January 2015 is reported here.
+Farm production reporting is limited to stock held, acquisitions and disposals.
 Most of the live crocodiles exported from the Northern Territory went to Queensland.